 - Open the lid and add in shrimp.

-- Using a spatula, stir up the rice and nestle the shrimp in the rice.
+- Using a spatula, stir up the rice mixture and nestle the shrimp in the rice.

 - Try to work quickly so too much steam doesn’t escape.